Intestinal Parasites in Cats

 Cause and Symptoms

 It’s important to note, however, that many cats are asymptomatic for intestinal parasites.
-That means a cat can spread a worm infection that the owner isn’t even aware of.
-Regular exams by your veterinarian are vital.
+Meaning a cat can spread a worm infection that the pet parent isn’t even aware of.
+Reasons like this are why regular exams by your veterinarian are vital.

 Hookworm